 Additionally, the department has specific goals for two of its majors Applied Mathematics, and Mathematics Education.
 These goals clarify and document the department's desire to produce highly qualified and successful majors.
-The University completed the paperwork for the Actuarial Science program to receive VEE credit for applied statistical methods (through 2013), time series (through 2013), corporate finance (through 2014), and economics (through 2014).
+The University completed the paperwork for the Actuarial Science program to receive VEE credit for applied statistical methods, time series, corporate finance, and economics.
 In 2013 we stated that "A complete assessment of this program including its long-term viability is being developed by Dr. Beck with consolation from the School of Business."
-This assessment was not done.
+This assessment still has not been completed.
 The Tabor School of Business was in the middle of redesigning their curriculum and postponed decision on finance / actuarial programs.
 The mathematics department expects the only assessment criteria beyond those of mathematics major will be to track actuarial exam scores for student who choose this option.

-The assessment results for data collected from July 2013- July 2014 constitute the department's ongoing systemic attempt to quantify student achievement within the department.
+The assessment results for data collected from July 2014- July 2015 constitute the department's ongoing systemic attempt to quantify student achievement within the department.
 The results suggest that for students in both Mathematics and Mathematics Education program goals are being met.
-Additionally, Mathematics Education maintains

-NCATE special program accreditation from NCTM.
+Additionally, Mathematics Education maintains NCATE special program accreditation from NCTM.
 There should be no additional assessment data necessary for the mathematics education major beyond what is collected for the yearly NCATE report completed by Dr. Paula R. Stickles.